-29.1.1 Indicators of physical abuse
+1. Indicators of abuse, neglect and exploitation:

-The following may be indicators of physical abuse:

-- have bruises, bleeding, burns, bites, fractures or other injuries - show signs of pain or discomfort - keep arms and legs covered, even in warm weather - be concerned about changing for PE or swimming - An injury that is not consistent with the account given - Symptoms of drug or alcohol intoxication or poisoning - Inexplicable fear of adults or over-compliance - Violence or aggression towards others including bullying - Isolation from peers

-29.2 Emotional abuse

-Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
-It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
+- 1.1 Abuse: a form of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects. - 1.2 Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - 1.3 Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+It may involve conveying to a chid they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
-It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
+It may feature age or developmentally inappropriate expectation being imposed on children.
+These may include interactions that are beyond a child's developmental capability as well as over protection and limitation of exploration and learning or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
-It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.

-29.2.1 Indicators of emotional abuse

-The following may be indicators of emotional abuse:

-- The child consistently describes him/herself in negative ways

-- Over-reaction to mistakes

-- Delayed physical, mental or emotional development

-- Inappropriate emotional responses, fantasies

-- Self-harm

-- drug or solvent abuse

-- Running away

-- Appetite disorders anorexia nervosa, bulimia; or

-- Soiling, smearing faeces, enuresis

-29.3 Sexual abuse

-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+It may involve serious bullying (including cyberbullying), causing children to feel frightened or in danger, or the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone. - 1.4 Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbations, kissing, rubbing, and touching outside of clothing.
+They may also include non-contact activities, such as involving children to look at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.

-29.3.1 Indicators of sexual abuse

-The following may be indicators of sexual abuse:

-- Sexually explicit play or behaviour or age-inappropriate knowledge

-- Aggressive behaviour including sexual harassment or molestation

-- Reluctance to undress for PE or swimming

-- Anal or vaginal discharge, soreness or scratching

-- Bruises or scratches in the genital area

-- Reluctance to go home

-- Refusal to communicate

-- Depression or withdrawal

-- isolation from peer group

-- Eating disorders, for example anorexia nervosa and bulimia

-- self-harm

-- substance abuse

-- acquire gifts such as money or a mobile phone from new 'friends'

-29.4 Neglect
+The sexual abuse of children by other children is a specific safeguarding issue (also known as child-on-child abuse) in education and all staff should be aware of it and of their school or colleges policy and procedures for dealing with it.